Student Loan Amortization: How EMI Repayment and Interest Work in India

 How Long Are Student Loans Amortized?

-The amortization period of your student loan depends on several factors:
+The amortization period depends on several factors:

 Get an Education Loan with Higher Chances of Approval

-How to Read Your Student Loan Amortization Table?
+How to Read Your Student Loan Amortization Table

-Payment: The total amount you pay each period.
+EMI / Payment: The total amount you pay each period.

 Payment Date